 "Manny's Best Friend"

-3rd Person Shooter; RPG
+Genre: 3rd Person Shooter; RPG

-Level Design Document, Map Diagram, Whitebox, Gameplay Iterations, Aesthetic Pass, Testing, Iterations, Postmortem
+Process: Level Design Document, Map Diagram, Whitebox, Gameplay Iterations, Aesthetic Pass, Testing, Iterations, Postmortem

 "Manny’s Best Friend” is a single-player, Fallout 4 quest that takes the player to a secluded cabin in a heavily wooded area northwest of the Commonwealth of Boston in 2287.
 The player meets Manny at Red Rocket and accepts a quest to rescue his dog, Rover, from his cabin that has been seized by raiders.
 The player travels to a new location, rescues Rover, and traverses the dangerous forest before returning Rover to Manny safely.
 This level is teeming with raiders, rad roaches, blood bugs, and other hazards, while providing players the opportunity to use their skills in lockpicking, hacking, and stealth."

 WHAT WENT WELL

 While this quest was linear in nature, I managed to create a larger environment that felt much larger than it actually was by using a variety of level design techniques.

 Based on playtester feedback and review, I believe that player's did reach some level of attachment with the NPC follower (dog).

 The exterior environment was constructed in natural looking ways.
 I also managed to use mod-kits in the cave system to construct a small but meaningful area for the player.

 I was able to successfully script a follower for the first time in Creation Kit and have that same NPC stop following the player or re-follow the player based on specific triggers and level progression.